Leave this site

 You can receive regular updates on local information and incidents in or around your area by signing up to Thames Valley Alert.

-The Neighbourhood Team are conducting regular high Visibility Patrols in the affected location and will make use of stop and search powers should circumstances arise.
-They are also liaising with the local shops.
-This priority, remains an ongoing issue.
-Recent data shows less incidents being reported as local Officers are targeting offenders.
+The Neighbourhood Team are conducting regular high visibility patrols in the affected location and will make use of stop and search powers where applicable and gather intelligence on any person involved.
+The team are also liaising with the local shops, residents and relevant partner agencies to prevent and deter anti-social behaviour.
+This priority remains an ongoing issue and is being monitored.